 020 7493 0385

-If you have a collection of old and valuable books, you could be unlocking their potential by securing rare books collateral loans.
-Whether you have a few first editions, or an extensive collection, we can help you pawn old books, enabling you to finance any large purchase you may have in mind.
+If you have a collection of old and valuable books, you could be unlocking their potential by securing loans on your rare old books at our award-winning pawn shop in Mayfair, London.
+Whether you have a few first editions or an extensive collection, we can help you pawn old rare books, enabling you to finance any large purchase you may have in mind.

 By using us to borrow against old books, you’ll be gaining access to experts who will research everything they can about both the book and the author.
+Not all rare books are equally valuable.
 By knowing the timeline of the author, we’ll be able to determine when your books were published.

 We also have plenty of expertise when it comes to printing methods, meaning we may be able to tell the age of the book by how the paper feels and how the text looks.
-Other ways to determine the type of book collection you have is by checking whether all the original binding remains intact.
-Rebound books can often lose plenty of value, so the closer your collection is to its original condition, the more likely it is that you’ll be able to pawn rare books for a significant value.
+Another way to determine the type of book collection you have is by checking whether all the original binding remains intact.
+Rebound books can often lose plenty of value, so the closer your collection is to its original condition, the more likely it is that you’ll be able to pawn rare old books for a significant value at our London shop.

 Appraising your books

-If you’ve been searching for pawn shops that take rare books then we can help.
+If you’ve been searching for pawn shops that take rare old books or other antiques and collectibles, then we can help.
 We have plenty of knowledge when it comes to everything from first editions to rare manuscripts, and we can help you determine the value and condition of your collection before coming up with a price for your rare books.
 We conduct extensive research into the books, meaning it doesn’t matter how rare your edition may be.
 We’ll work to determine the open market value of your collection before allowing you to borrow against rare books.

 At New Bond Street Pawnbrokers, our knowledge helps set us apart.
-We only work with experts who will study your collection closely in order to complete your valuation .
-In reaching the valuation, our experts will look at everything, starting with the title, author and the publication details.
-Other aspects that could affect the value of your rare book collection include the provenance, its overall condition and even the presence of any comments on the binding or the dust jacket.
+We only work with experts who will study your collection closely in order to complete your valuation.
+In reaching the valuation, our experts will look at everything, starting with the title, author, and publication details.
+Other aspects that could affect the value of your rare book collection include the provenance, its overall condition, and even the presence of any comments on the binding or the dust jacket.